-Lenses are easily damaged.
+Lenses, viewfinders, and other glass elements are easily damaged.
 Dust and lint should be gently removed with a blower.
 When using an aerosol blower, keep the can vertical to prevent discharge of liquid.
-To remove fingerprints and other stains from the lens, apply a small amount of lens cleaner to a clean, soft cloth and wipe the lens carefully.
+To remove fingerprints and other stains from the glass, apply a small amount of glass cleaner to a clean, soft cloth and wipe the lens carefully.